Asymptotes#

 \[\lim_{x \to a^+} f(x)= \pm \infty \qquad \text{or} \qquad \lim_{x \to a^-} f(x)= \pm \infty\]

-Vertical Asymptotes for a Rational Function
+Vertical Asymptotes of a Rational Function

 The rational function